oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/invocation_interfaces/README.md

 >**Warning**: The register-mapped and streaming interface features are only supported in the IP Authoring flow.
 The IP Authoring flow compiles SYCL* source code to stand-alone IPs that can be deployed into your Intel® Quartus® Prime projects.
 Emulator and simulator executables are still generated to allow you to validate your IP.
 >
 >You can run the generated HDL through Intel® Quartus® Prime to generate accurate f<sub>MAX</sub> and area estimates.
-However, the five FPGA executables generated in this tutorial are ***not*** supported to be run on FPGA devices directly.
+However, the six FPGA executables generated in this tutorial are ***not*** supported to be run on FPGA devices directly.

 ### Declaring a Register-Mapped Kernel Interface